Physical Access for Box Office, Cafébar, Gallery and Performances and Screenings in the Rake

 The Round entrance is open 20 minutes before the start of the performance.
 Both The Round entrance and The Round Foyer, including an accessible toilet are fully accessible to wheelchair users.
 There is a dropped kerb outside the Round entrance.
 If you arrive more than 20 minutes before the performance, or would like to access the Box Office, Cafébar or Gallery, please see access details above.

-The Centre for Creative Learning is fully accessible to wheelchair users, and has an accessible toilet.
+Moor Space is fully accessible to wheelchair users, and has an accessible toilet.

 Facilities for deaf or hard of hearing people